 A total of 130 development applications were determined for the month of September with a total amount of \$73,856.43 received as application fees.

-All figures quoted in this report are exclusive of GST.
+All figures quoted in Report CJ163-11/20 are exclusive of GST.

 Consultation may be required by the provisions of the R-Codes, any relevant policy and/or LPS3 and the Regulations.